Hawkworld: Plot

 Katar Hol was a young police officer on the planet Thanagar, and a child of a privileged family.
-But his homeworld had the policy to conquer and mine other worlds for their resources to maintain its high standard of living, and Hol realized that this was wrong.
+But his homeworld had the policy to conquer and mine other worlds for their resources to maintain its high standard of living, and Katar realized that this was wrong.
 He rebelled against the system, and was sent into exile.
-10 years later, he escaped and got the help of Shayera Thal, a young officer from a lower class of society, to uncover and defeat the renegade police captain Byth.
+10 years later, he escaped and got the help of Shayera Thal, a young officer from a lower social class, to uncover and defeat the renegade police captain Byth Rok.
 As a result, Hol was reinstated in the Wingmen Force and given a new partner, Thal.

 Themes

 The primary themes Timothy Truman focused on in the limited series were social inequality and class.
 When John Ostrander took over the writing duties with the monthly series he continued to develop and expand upon Truman's original ideas.
 After relocating the setting of the series from Thanagar to the city of Chicago, Katar and Shayera were exposed to the founding documents of the United States as part of their education on America's criminal justice system.
 Neither characters were familiar with the concept of natural rights and found the contrasts between America's founding principles and the reality of pragmatic governance perplexing.
 Their different ways of coming to terms with these ideas and the possibility of spreading them back to their home world drove the story lines of the series.
 Katar was inspired by the possibilities he found in this new way of thinking while Shayera initially rejected them as unrealistic and unworkable.
-During the series both characters eventually concluded that, much like Thanagar, the United States was also a "Hawkworld", a predatory society in which the powerful oppress the weak; despite of it, they came to see American society as offering more long-term hope for social justice through its embrace of natural rights, even if these values were only embraced on a rhetorical level by most.
+During the series both characters eventually concluded that, much like Thanagar, the United States was also a "Hawkworld", a predatory society in which the powerful oppress the weak; despite this, they came to see American society as offering more long-term hope for social justice through its embrace of natural rights, even if these values were only embraced on a rhetorical level by most.